JoanRosell/JoanRosell/README.md

 # Hi there 👋, I am Joan Rosell!
 I'm a Computer Science student from Barcelona.
 I'm currently finishing my bachelor's degree and looking for an internship!
 Even though I'm specializing in Computer Engineering and High Performance Computing I'm also interested in Web Development and DevOps.

-Apart from my curricular studies I'm learning modern web devel
+Apart from my curricular studies I'm currently enrolled on a Full-Stack Development course on Codecademy, learning the MERN stack.

 ## Technologies
 ### Tools